easonlin/easonlin.github.io/_posts/2017-05-21-tor-design-document-read-experience.markdown

 1. Tor also provided remote hostname lookup on onion router.
 Client could request onion router to query DNS.

+### Directory Servers
+- A small group of redundant, well-known onion routers as directory servers.
+- Onion routers periodically publish signed statements of their state to each directory server.
+- Client fetch current network state and router lists from directory servers.

+## Design for hidden services

+### Considerations
+1. Access-control
+1. Robustness
+1. Smear-resistance
+1. Application-transparency

+### Circuit Creation
+1. Server choose some onion routers as its introduction points, create circuit to them and advertise them.
+1. Client choose one onion router as its redezvous point and create circuit to it.
+1. Client choose one introduction point, create circuit to it and inform server of the redezvous point via this circuit.
+1. Server create circuit to the redezvous point.
+1. Client/Server transmit data via the redezvous point circuit.

+## Integration with user applications

 ### Onion Proxy
 Privoxy is a non-caching web proxy with advanced filtering capabilities for enhancing privacy, modifying web page data and HTTP headers, controlling access, and removing ads and other obnoxious Internet junk.